Moroccan Mosques: Top 3 Mosques With Amazing Artistic Designs

 • There is a minaret Above the mihrab, which is out of the norm.
 This is because the tower is always built separately from where the mihrab is.
 This gives the mosque a distinct touch, as this is very unusual.

-• There are many decorative elements and very appealing artworks incorporated by the designers of this mosque.
-It is vaulted pillars, moulded or carved stucco, and almost all geometric motifs.
+• The designers of this mosque incorporate many decorative elements and very appealing artworks.
+It is vaulted pillars, molded or carved stucco, and almost all geometric motifs.